rabiulrahat/DMS/README.md

 ## How To use

+You have to need all of the file and then you have to run {run.cpp}file.

-Here first of all user have to register and then login into the account their given user name and password. when  fullfill the login requirement ,then a user able to go the next menu. and there he will so lots of option which will help them to add record ,view and read record, edit record and delete record.
+Here first of all user have to register and then login into the account their given user name and password.
+When  fullfill the login requirement ,then a user able to go the next menu. and there he will so lots of option which will help them to add record ,view and read record, edit record and delete record.